prabal-pratap-singh/FastAPI-assesment-for-Steeleye/README.md

 ```
 All these libray are used as per as need in python code.
 ## Pydantic Base model
+Our data base is based on this pydantic base model which was provide by steeleye.
 ```python
 class TradeDetails(BaseModel):
     buySellIndicator: str = Field(description="A value of BUY for buys, SELL for sells.")